Identification

 In 2018, the Ministry of the Interior concluded negotiations with medical institutions that are to perform age assessment examinations.
 Before the agreement, the age assessment procedure was not used in practice.
 Age assessment is conducted by the Institute for Forensic medicine that is part of the Medical Faculty of the University of Ljubljana.
 Age assessment includes a physical examination, an MRI of the applicant’s wrists and collar bones, and a dental X-ray.
 Members of civil society are concerned that conducting such age assessment is unethical and unsafe.
 An opinion is then issued based on the results of the assessment.

-In practice, due to the large cost of medical examinations and the logistical problems owing to the remote locations where MRI can be conducted, the Migration directorate only conducts age assessments in exceptional cases.[33]
-In 2023, identification of unaccompanied minors in mixed migration flows posed a serious systematic issue.
+In practice, due to the large cost of medical examinations and the logistical problems owing to the remote locations where MRI can be conducted, the Migration directorate only conducts age assessments in exceptional cases.[41]
+In 2024, identification of unaccompanied minors in mixed migration flows posed a serious systematic issue.
 In practice, young children would identify as adults and adults would identify as unaccompanied minors.
-In both cases, they would be processed by the Police based on their statements even in cases when it was evident that the statements were false.[34]
-Some were then identified as unaccompanied minors in the Asylum Home or during the asylum procedure (see: Screening for vulnerability).
-In 2023 an age assessment procedure (MRI and dental X-ray) was not conducted.[35]
+In both cases, they would be processed by the Police based on their statements even in cases when it was evident that the statements were false.[42]
+Some were then identified as unaccompanied minors in the Asylum Home or its branch or during the asylum procedure (see Screening of vulnerability).
+In 2024, 2 age assessment procedures (MRI and dental X-ray) were conducted.[43]

 In practice, doubts as to the child’s age usually arise based on the person’s appearance or when the child’s statements do not match the submitted identity documents.
 In case the doubt arises based on the child statements, the Migration directorate sometimes conducts an interview in order to clear the inconsistencies before ordering the age assessment.
 The law stipulates that age assessment can only be conducted in case there are doubts as to whether the child is underage and not in cases when there is doubt about a child claiming to be of age.
 [44] Therefore, in practice, adults claiming to be minors can be accommodated together with unaccompanied children until the assessment is made.
 Due to the lengthiness of the procedure this could happen for up to a couple of months.
 In addition, children claiming to be of age can be accommodated with adults since age assessment cannot be made in their case.